DoreenRiepel/starter-hugo-academic/content/publication/23_DHKKLR/index.md

 ---
-title: "FABEO: Fast Attribute-Based Encryption with Optimal Security"
+title: "Generic Models for Group Actions"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Julien Duman
+- Dominik Hartmann
+- Eike Kiltz
+- Sabrina Kunzweiler
+- Jonas Lehmann
 - Doreen Riepel
-- Hoeteck Wee

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2022-09-09T00:00:00Z"
+date: "2023-01-10T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).